 For more information you can read my articles:

 A large tank is not needed for these tiny invertebrates.
 Even more, in large tanks, there is a big chance that you will never see them again unless they dare to come out in the daytime.
 That is why Thai Micro crabs are an excellent choice for small Nano tanks.

-You may find you have better luck with a slightly larger aquarium setup however.
 Thai micro crabs are very sensitive to poor water conditions, adequate filtration is very important no matter the tank size.